NeuralAIM/pymakcu/README.md

 ### 1. Connection Management

--   `create_controller(fallback_com_port="")`: The main factory function.
+-   `create_controller(fallback_com_port="", debug=False)`: The main factory function.
 Finds, connects to, and initializes the device.
 If auto-detection fails, you can specify a port like `"COM3"` or `"/dev/ttyUSB0"`.
+Set `debug=True` to enable detailed logging of all device communications.
 -   `controller.disconnect()`: Closes the serial connection. **It is crucial to call this when you are done.**
 -   `controller.is_connected()`: Returns `True` if the device is connected.